SAP/spartacus-docs/pages/dev/Global-Configuration-in-Spartacus.md

 5. Add interface to storefrontConfiguration type

-If you are developing core storefront feature, to make your configuration options available to the customer to use with `StorefrontModule.withConfig()`, import and include your new type to global `StorefrontModuleConfig` type in
+If you are developing core storefront feature, to make your configuration options available to the customer to use with `B2cStorefrontModule.withConfig()`, import and include your new type to global `StorefrontModuleConfig` type in
 `projects/storefrontlib/src/lib/storefront-config.ts`.